ngeor/blog/_posts/2018-11-03-from-swagger-to-confluence-uml-diagrams.md

    server, so that you don't have to repeat them on each project.
 3. If you use a different Confluence page per project (that's what I do), then you should store that page's ID as a project environment variable in your CI server.
-You could however use a single page and just use a different filename per diagram.
+You could, however, use a single page and just use a different filename per diagram.

 In the end, you get a fancy diagram in Confluence: